general contracting workforce design

 Ramp / offboard cycles

-Every project start means rebuilding team rhythm, communication channels, and coordination workflows from zero.
+Every project start means rebuilding team rhythm and communication from zero.
 Wind-downs lose the lessons learned.

 Sub coordination overhead